 Click here to read the full news release.

-The Office of the Inspector General of the Intelligence Community recently completed its audit of the Management of Privileged Users of Office of the Director of National Intelligence (ODNI) Information Systems (AUD-2019-001).
+The Office of the Inspector General of the Intelligence Community (ICIG) recently announced that it will review the Office of the Director of National Intelligence’s (ODNI’s) information security program and practices required by the Federal Information Security Modernization Act of 2014 (FISMA) (AUD-2020-002).

 Click here to read the full news release.